jasonboc/salary-prediction/README.md

 - Combine the original test data with the predicted salaries and export to csv as a deliverable.
 - Save the model and export feature importance data to csv file.

+# Web App for salary prediction
+Based on what we've got, XGBoost is the best model for salary prediction.
+Therefore, we use the model directly to predict salary with known vairbales.
+To ensure the user experience of the APP, I subset the whole data into 5% and trained my model on this subset data.

 <img src="images/money.png">